 1 Select [Auto Rotate].
 1. Press the www button.
-Clock Display 5 sec.
+Clock Display < 5 sec.
 2. Use the ← or → button to select the menu.
-Format D 30.0MB File Numbering Continuous + Create Folder 3.
-Use the ✦ or ✦ button to select [Auto Rotate].
+Format 30.0MB File Numbering " Continuous " Create Folder 3.
+Use the ↑ or ↓ button to select [Auto Rotate].
 Auto Rotate On Off 2 Accept the setting.
-0 11 2 Use the Clock Display 5 sec.
-Format 30.0MB 2.
+Use the Clock Display 5 sec.
+Format 30.
+OMB 2.
 Press the www button.
-File Numbering Continuous Create Folder • When the Auto Rotate function is set to [On] and the LCD monitor is set to the Detailed Display mode during Auto Rotate shooting, 👌 (normal), 🚺 (right end is down) or 👌 (left end i down) will appear in the display.
+File Numbering Continuous When the Auto Rotate function is set to [On] and the LCD monitor is set to the Detailed Display mode during shooting, (normal), (right end is Auto Rotate Lens Retract I man: down) or 🖨 (left end is down) will appear in the display. ,

 - This function may not operate correctly when the camera is pointed straight up or down.
-Check that the arrow is pointing in the right direction and if it is not, then set the Auto Rotate function to [Off]. - Even if the Auto Rotate function is set to [On], the orientation of images downloaded to a computer will depend upon the software used to download the images.
+Check that the arrow a is pointing in the right direction and if it is not, then set the Auto Rotate function to [Off]. - Even if the Auto Rotate function is set to [On], the orientation of images downloaded to a computer will depend upon the software used to download the images.